All Episodes

 Texas has to protect our vote against the radicals in San Francisco.

-And same Florida.
+And same, Florida.

 You have to protect against the radicals in your former state of New York.

-We continue now with Congressman Chip Roy, great state of Texas.
+We continue now with Congressman Chiproy, great state of Texas.

-You know, as uh as I as I listen to you, uh what I like about this issue, and I've talked a lot about 90-10 or in your this case 87, 13 issue, uh 8020 issues, 75, 25 issues.
+You know, as I listen to you, what I like about this issue, and I've talked a lot about 90-10 or in this case, 87-13 issue, 80-20 issues, 75-25 issues.

 I really am.

-You were there the night, it was after Mike Johnson became Speaker.
+It was after Mike Johnson became Speaker.

-And I wasn't wrong in my prediction, but I would like to take every major issue from immigration, voting integrity issues as you're bringing up here.
+And I wasn't wrong in my prediction, but I would like to take every major issue from immigration, voting integrity issues, as you're bringing up here.

-Uh I want to talk about late-term abortion, taxpayer-funded abortion.
+I want to talk about late-term abortion, taxpayer-funded abortion.

-Uh I want to talk about the economy and balanced budgets.
+I want to talk about the economy and balanced budgets.

-And and put in support of Israel's right to win the war against terrorism that they're now engaged in that Joe Biden has abandoned them on.
+I want to talk about defund, dismantle, no-bail laws, et cetera, and support of Israel's right to win the war against terrorism that they're now engaged in, that Joe Biden has abandoned them on.

 Well, Sean, I could not agree more.